B3RNVRD0/Spamming-Zap/README.md

 ## Important Notice
 This code should not be used to send real spam or any kind of unwanted messages.
 Please respect the acceptable use policies of platforms and online services.
 Use it only in controlled environments and for educational purposes.

-# WhatsAppScripts TravaZap
+# Spamming-Zap

 ## Introduction

-WhatsAppScripts TravaZap is a JavaScript tool for sending automated messages on WhatsApp Web conversations.
+Spamming-Zap is a JavaScript tool for sending automated messages on WhatsApp Web conversations.
 It allows sending long texts or multiple messages at once, facilitating efficient and quick communication.

 ## How to Use